 Private schools in Barcelona are renowned for their superior facilities and innovative teaching methodologies.
 Semi-private schools strike a balance between public and private education, offering a high-quality learning environment at a more accessible cost.

 International schools represent the pinnacle of expat education in Barcelona, offering curricula from around the world, including the International Baccalaureate.
 These schools are ideal for families seeking a global educational perspective in an English-speaking environment.
-The facilities and extracurricular opportunities at these schools are exceptional, catering to a diverse and international student body.
+These schools' facilities and extracurricular opportunities are exceptional, catering to a diverse and international student body.

 Cost of healthcare in Barcelona